This is a large group of travellers that sometimes need special advice

-On return, they may be exposed to different or unexpected climate changes, infection risks and regional hazards to which they have become unaccustomed while abroad.
+On return, the traveller may encounter different or unexpected climate changes, infection risks and environmental hazards to which they have become unaccustomed while abroad.
 They may also travel to other areas en route that they have not been to previously, such as Saudi Arabia for a pilgrimage.

-A false distinction is often made between 'immigrants' (those who have migrated to live and work in countries such as the UK) and expatriates (those from the UK or similar countries who have migrated to live and work abroad).
+Often a false distinction is made between 'immigrants' (those who have migrated to live and work in countries) and 'expatriates' (those from the UK or similar countries who have migrated to live and work abroad).

-Studies among these groups are usually based only on numbers of infections, such as malaria and typhoid, diagnosed in the laboratory after being brought back into their home country
+Many studies among these groups are usually based only on recorded numbers of infections, such as malaria and typhoid, diagnosed in the laboratory after being brought back into their traveller's home country

-These infections are more common in all travellers, including 'VFR's, who did not consider or think it necessary to seek advice on prevention, or consider prophylaxis, before departure.
+These infections most common in travellers, including 'VFR's, who did not consider or think it necessary to seek advice on how to prevent these infections before departure.

-2) Those going from Europe to countries in the Southern Hemisphere such as Australia or South Africa (and vice-versa).
+Those going from Europe to countries in the Southern Hemisphere such as Australia or South Africa (and vice-versa).
 They may unexpectedly arrive during an influenza outbreak because in the country they are visiting it is winter (the influenza season) while in their home country it is summer.

 They think they are familiar with the health risks since they lived there in the past, but these have changed.